 Why Film?

 One of the most common questions I’m asked is how much film vs. digital I include in a wedding gallery.
 Part of that stems from a misconception that all film is grainy and imperfect while digital is crisp and clean.
 If you are drawn to my photos, you are drawn to film.
-Everything I share online is about 99% analog.
+What I share online is about 99% analog.

 After I started photographing my own family with film, I realized how thrilling creative restraint can be.
 I love that each frame is truly precious, in part because it’s a physical object.
 There’s an actual chemical reaction when light hits crystals of silver.
-(Isn’t that incredible?)
+(Isn’t that incredible?!)
 Film conveys feeling in a way that digital can’t replicate.
 It is dynamic, emotive, and the absolute antithesis of AI.

 Currently, the main characters include: a buttery 35mm Canon AE1, a perfectionist (resembling digital, but better) medium format Pentax 645N, a 2000s era Canon eos3, and a 1950s Yashica with a waist-level viewfinder.
 (I once dabbled in point and shoots but they left me disappointed.)
 An added bonus is that seeing these relics from the past is enough for even the most photo-averse family members to let their guard down.
 Film is nostalgic and comforting.
-And aesthetically, it stands the test of time more than any digital photo ever could.
+Aesthetically, it stands the test of time more than any digital photo ever could.
 Film will look effortless and classic forever.

 Our Collaboration